astrojose/astrojose-web/content/blog/keys/index.md

 ---
-title: "Understanding bitcoin keys from scratch "
+title: "Understanding bitcoin keys from scratch with javascript"
 date: "2021-06-02 20:40:41"
 description: "Meet the keys to bitcoin blockchain."
 category: "blockchain"